 Michael Camilleri is the director of the Peter D. Bell Rule of Law Program at the Inter-American Dialogue.
-An international lawyer and former diplomat, Camilleri served in the Obama administration from 2012 to 2017 as a member of Secretary of State’s Policy Planning Staff and as Director for Andean Affairs at the National Security Council.
+An international lawyer and former diplomat, Camilleri served in the Obama administration from 2012 to 2017 as a member of Secretary of States Clinton and Kerry’s Policy Planning Staff and as Director for Andean Affairs at the National Security Council.

 Prior to joining the government, Camilleri was a human rights specialist at the Organization of American States, where he served as senior legal adviser to the special rapporteur for freedom of expression of the Inter-American Commission on Human Rights.
 He was previously a senior staff attorney at the Center for Justice and International Law (CEJIL), an impact litigation NGO.
 Camilleri also worked with a coalition of civil society organizations in Guatemala and at a large international law firm.